 The Bill would require lawyers to disclose in writing to an owners corporation any connection they have to the developer before providing any legal services to that owners corporation.
 The owners corporation would have the right to terminate the lawyer’s appointment if there is a connection between the lawyer and the developer.

-Under the Bill it would be an offence for a person to be elected as a member of the executive committee without making a disclosure of any connections held with the developer or caretaker.
-If a person is elected without making the disclosure, the owners corporation would need to declare the member’s position on the executive committee vacant.
-The same rules would apply to substitute executive committee members.
+Under the Bill it would be an offence for a person to be elected as a member of the strata committee without making a disclosure of any connections held with the developer or caretaker.
+If a person is elected without making the disclosure, the owners corporation would need to declare the member’s position on the strata committee vacant.
+The same rules would apply to substitute strata committee members.

 The Bill would require an owners corporation, whenever registering a change to its by-laws, to lodge a copy of the resolution approving the change and a consolidated copy of all by-laws for the strata scheme.